AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 - [Review](#review)

-An additional option labeled as **Workfront** is also displayed under **More** in the left panel if Adobe Workfront is configured.
+An additional option labeled as **Workfront** is also displayed in the left panel if Adobe Workfront is configured.

 For details, view [Workfront integration](./workfront-integration.md).

 >[!NOTE]
 >
-> The features available in the left panel are managed by your administrator, enabling them to enable or disable the individual features present in the left panel.
+> The features available in the left panel are managed by your administrator, allowing them to enable or disable the individual features present in the left panel.
 Only enabled features are displayed in the left panel.
-For more details, view the [Main toolbar](#main-toolbar) section of this guide.
+For more details, view the **Panels** section of [Tab bar](#tab-bar).

 The detailed explanation of the left panel features is as follows: